-Daniel Miller covers the film business for the Los Angeles Times.
-He joined the newspaper’s staff in 2013.
+Daniel Miller covers the business of entertainment for the Los Angeles Times.
+He joined the staff in 2013.
 He previously wrote for the Hollywood Reporter, Los Angeles Business Journal and Ventura County Star.
 His 2014 story, “Finding Marlowe,” was the Longreads editor’s pick for best crime reporting of the year and won awards from organizations including the National Assn. of Black Journalists.
 In 2015, he was named Journalist of the Year at the Los Angeles Press Club’s National Arts & Entertainment Journalism Awards.
 Miller was a Loeb Awards finalist in 2016 for “Selling Stardom,” a series on unscrupulous Hollywood operators.
 He is a Los Angeles native and a UCLA graduate.